-Texas Tech University Health Sciences Center Course Number (Campus) Name/General Description MPAT-8403 (Lubbock, Permian Basin) MPAT-8453 AW Surgical Pathology This elective will introduce the student to the role of tissue examination in modern medicine.
-The student may be involved in a variety of experiences, including Gross examination of surgical pathology specimens, Processing and staining tissue, Frozen-section examination, Light microscopic diagnosis, Cytopathology, Autopsy pathology, and Electron microscopy.
-Clinical correlation of gross and microscopic findings is emphasized, and there will be a close affiliation with the surgical services and subspecialties.
-The proportion of time spent in these areas will be tailored to the student's interests.
+interests.
 One formal presentation on a laboratory topic of the student's interest will be required in the four-week experience.
 Attendance and participation in a variety of surgical pathology and inter-service conferences are encouraged.
-Call is not generally required, but it may enhance the autopsy and surgical pathology experiences.
-MPAT-8454 AW Anatomic and Clinical Pathology The student will rotate through the sections of the clinical laboratory as follows: (a) Hematology - learn how to evaluate electronic differential counts and how to evaluate peripheral smears; (b) Microbiology- learn proper specimen collection/preservation techniques and how to interpret Gram stains; (c) Chemistry/Special Chemistry- learn how to interpret chemistry tests in the clinical context; (d) Serology- learn about interpretation/indications for serologic tests; and (e) Blood Bank- learn about pre-transfusion testing, indications for T/S vs. T/X match, and proper blood product handling and storage.
+Call is not generally required, but it may enhance the

+Pathology Year 4 Elective Rotation Continued Course Number (Campus) Name/General Description MPAT-8454 AW Anatomic and Clinical Pathology The student will rotate through the sections of the clinical laboratory as follows: (a) Hematology - learn how to evaluate electronic differential counts and how to evaluate peripheral smears; (b) Microbiology- learn proper specimen collection/preservation techniques and how to interpret Gram stains; (c) Chemistry/Special Chemistry- learn how to interpret chemistry tests in the clinical context; (d) Serology- learn about interpretation/indications for serologic tests; and (e) Blood Bank- learn about pre-transfusion testing, indications for T/S vs. T/X match, and proper blood product handling and storage.
 Procedures and skills include: (a) Learn about handling of cytology/histology specimens and how to perform simple gross tissue examinations; (b) Learn basics of histology and routing cytology and (c) Observe FNA procedures and understand the indications for this procedure.
-Pediatrics Course Number (Campus) Name/General Description MPED-8401 (Amarillo, Lubbock) MPED-8451 AW Adolescent Medicine This elective is designed to help students acquire good interviewing skills, a basic knowledge of adolescent physical and psychosocial development, an understanding of adolescent gynecology, basic skills in evaluation and management of sexually transmitted diseases, knowledge of nutrition and eating disorders in teenagers, management of common skin disorders, ability to identify common orthopaedic problems, knowledge of psychosocial disorders common in adolescents, and insight into the common medical complaints and problems in this age group as well as chronic illnesses seen in agencies and institutions.

-adolescents.
-Students will also gain insight into the legal issues and become familiar with the interface between the adolescent health facility, community
+Pediatrics Course Number (Camp ous) Name/General Description MPED-8401 Lubbock) MPED-8451 AW (Amarillo, Adolescent Medicine This elective is designed to help students acquire good interviewing skills, a basic knowledge of adolescent physical and psychosocial development, an understanding of adolescent gynecology, basic skills in evaluation and management of sexually transmitted diseases, knowledge of nutrition and eating disorders in teenagers, management of common skin disorders, ability to identify common orthopaedic problems, knowledge of psychosocial disorders common in adolescents, and insight into the common medical complaints and problems in this age group as well as chronic illnesses seen in adolescents.
+Students will also gain insight into the legal issues and become familiar with the interface between the adolescent health facility, community agencies and institutions.
+MPED-8402 (Amarillo Permian Basin) MPED-8452 AW ), Ambulatory Pediatrics The purpose of this elective is to familiarize the student with preventive pediatrics and parent education, acute intervention in common childhood diseases and follow-up visits, evaluation of patients in an outpatient consulting service, and interactions with Faculty and residents about the many facets of ambulatory pediatrics.
+Students will participate in ambulatory clinics and various conferences and rounds associated with pediatrics.
+At the end of the rotation, the student will present a topic in ambulatory pediatrics to residents and Faculty.
+MPED-8403 Lubbock) MPED-8453 AW (Amarillo, Pediatric Endocrinology/Metabolism This elective provides exposure to outpatient management of common pediatric endocrine problems.
+Included will be growth assessment, Type 1 diabetes, congenital hypothyroidism, acquired hypothyroidism, hyperthyroidism, precocious puberty, delayed puberty, congenital adrenal hyperplasia, diabetes insipidus, and disorders of calcium regulation.
+Limited exposure to inpatient consultations is anticipated.
+Indications for common endocrine laboratory tests and their interpretation will be reviewed.
+Endocrine aspects of common pediatric clinical situations will be discussed.